"The Gospel of Christ knows of no religion but social; no holiness but social holiness."

 How do I get involved?

 It's simple -- just fill out the form below with some details about yourself and your availability, and we'll help you get into a group.
-We're planning to launch this ministry in early June, so make sure you get your response in quickly!
-And as always, if you have any questions, don't hesitate to get in touch -- you can contact us or get in touch Pastor Zac any time.
+We're planning to relaunch this ministry in early May, and we want you to experience a Spirit-filled small group as soon as you're able.
+And as always, if you have any questions, don't hesitate to reach out -- you can contact us or get in touch Pastor Zac any time.